-SRVLISD nolicies and o guidance documents reg arding emergencie es can he found at 311 4 0 3 0 policies alla g guidance documents reg sarung emergencie is call be loully at
+SRVLISD nolicies and o guidance documents re garding emergend ries can he found : at .
+311 1 0 3 0 policies alla g guidance documents re- garung emergen sies can be round a 16

 6. Functional Annexes

 Functional annexes focus on critical operational functions and the courses of action developed to carry them out, independent of the threat or hazard requiring response.
 While these functions should be described separately, it is important to remember that many functions will occur consecutively.
 Multiple functions may be performed concurrently.
 For example, during an evacuation, once students are safely out of the building, the accounting for students, staff, and visitors function will begin.
 The evacuation function, however, will still be in effect as staff or first responders work to locate and evacuate any persons not accounted for.
 Note: Only the Superintendent of the School District has the authority to cancel or close any SRVUSD school.